Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 - Plain crackers: Like with cereal, these are just carbs, and there isn’t anything to go bad.
 Store them in a plastic box to keep them from getting crushed.

-- Pretzels: Here’s another food that is almost pure carb and won’t go bad in your car.
+- Pretzels: Here’s another almost pure carb food that won’t go bad in your car.

-- Instant potato flakes: Just add water and you’ve got yourself mashed potatoes (no cooking necessary).
+- Instant potato flakes: Just add water, and you’ve got yourself mashed potatoes (no cooking necessary).
 Admittedly, eating plain mashed potatoes is nasty, but at least it’s calories.
 Make sure you choose ones in foil pouches without any milk powder or oils.
+Read about storing potato flakes long-term.

 - Instant coffee: While technically not a food, this is something that will last forever and take the edge off of being stranded in your car.